 All our itineraries are RESPONSible; but this one ticks all the boxes.
 It’s a long trip, slowly visiting pretty much all the destinations of Southern Peru in our style: original, authentic, educative and fun.
-It boasts a lot of community-based tourism (farmer visits in desert, mountain and jungle, homestays and hikes), archaeology, living culture and of course nature.
+It boasts a lot of community-based tourism (farmer visits in desert and mountain, homestays and hikes), archaeology, living culture and of course nature.
 If you’re looking for a trip that makes it worth flying all the way to Peru, look no further.
 This itinerary is for travellers that have seen a lot of the world, enjoy real, authentic encounters with local population and prefer not to rush through a destination.

 For the first time, RESPONS will open a few of its itineraries to small groups!
 We’ll have a few dates per year that this itinerary can be booked at a fixed price.
 Use the booking form on the right to find the dates and take advantage of this unique opportunity!

 After arriving to Lima you’ll visit the capital with our guide; the best introduction to our country.
 After that, you’ll travel to Nazca to discover its gems.
 If you take this trip as a custom itinerary, you could replace Nazca with, or add, the area around Paracas on the way.
 Get inspired with our excursions around Paracas and Nazca here.

 We always say there’s so much more to the Nazca area than just the famous Nazca lines.
 These cilivizations have left so much more: impressive temples, mysterious burial sites and the famous underground water channels, for example.
 In a day and a half, we’ll take you to Nazca’s hidden gems on foot, by bike and with a sand buggy.

 In Arequipa, we’ll give you two free days to acclimatize (very important) or to add any of our RESPONSible tours in Arequipa.
 A walking tour of the city with our local guide is already included!